Eric-Chung-0511/Learning-Record/Data Science Projects/VividFlow/README.md

 #### 1.3 Quality Priority
 The current implementation prioritizes output stability and visual quality over maximum speed.
 Results demonstrate smooth motion flow, artifact-free rendering, and consistent quality across diverse content types.

+### 1.4 Background Generation Performance
+Background synthesis completes substantially faster than video generation due to the single-image nature of the task.
+First-time generation including model loading requires approximately two to three minutes as the system loads SDXL pipeline components, OpenCLIP analyzers, and segmentation models.
+Subsequent generations complete in thirty to forty seconds once models are cached in memory.
+The independent dual-tab architecture ensures background generation workloads do not interfere with video generation resources and vice versa.

 ### 2. 🚀 Active Development & Optimization